-A Burlington Public Library card is free for people who live, work, attend school, or pay property taxes in Burlington.
+A Burlington Public Library card is FREE for people who live, work, attend school, or pay property taxes in Burlington.
+You need a library card to borrow items in our collection.
+A card is not required to attend events or to use public access computers.

 How to Get a FREE Card